STDs & STIs: What are they?

 (Sexually Transmitted Diseases/Infections)

-STDs are passed from one person to another through intimate physical.
+STDs are passed from one person to another through intimate physical contact.
 They are common, CDC estimates 20 Million new infections occur every year.
 For documentation CLICK HERE.
 Several of which are chronic, life long infections.
 Many might now show signs & symptoms.
 They can cause a great deal of damage and be transmitted to you or your partner without your knowledge.
 If you are sexually active then it is important to get tested.
 Many can be treated and managed with medicine and some can be cured.
 For STD & HIV Screening Recommendations according to the CDC CLICK HERE.

-Below are some common STDs:
+Below are some common infections:

 2. Secondary syphilis (manifestations that include, but not limited to, skin rash, mucous membrane lesions, and lymph node disease),